logdna/logdna-cli/README.md

 # Search
 $ logdna search "logdna cli" -a logdna.log -t tag1,tag2 -n 300
+# Search via UNIX timestamps
 $ logdna search "logdna" --from 1541100040931 --to 1541102940000
+# Search via Natural Language (Chrono)
+# Ensure to enclose natural langauge strings in ""
+# Must include date reference (i.e., `May 26`, `yesterday`, or the like)
+$ logdna search "logdna" --from "yesterday at 3pm" --to "today at 3:05pm"
+$ logdna search "logdna" --timeframe "May 26 at 3pm to 3:05pm"
+# Search with dev logs
+$ logdna search "logdna" --timeframe "May 28 at 1pm to 3:05pm" -d

 # Other
 $ logdna info